sanmiguel/dcos-docs/1.9/administration/logging/index.md

 DC/OS cluster nodes generate logs that contain diagnostic and status information for DC/OS core components and DC/OS services.

+For API reference, see the [DC/OS Log API](/docs/1.9/api/dcos-log/).

 ## Service and Task Logs

 You can access DC/OS task logs by running this CLI command:

 ```bash
 $ dcos task log --follow my-service-name